Rocky Mountain House – Dawson City – Inuvik – and return, 2015.

 There were probably 10 or 12 other adventure riders camping at Rock River that night.

 Three of the riders who had been at the Arctic Circle sign had set up their tents inside the group hut as protection from the mosquitoes.
 I thought that was a good idea but it wouldn’t have worked for Chuck’s hammock or my pup tent that needs pegs in the ground.
-We chatted to the three guys in the hut.
-They were BMW riders from California and we were joined by a Versys rider who had tagged along with the Californians.
-He had camped just across the track.
+The three guys were BMW riders from California and as we chatted, we were joined by a Versys rider who had tagged along with the Californians and was camped just across the track.

 After we chatted with this group for a while, we headed off to get some sleep.
 I had a cup of tea and Chuck climbed in to his hammock after stowing some of his gear in my vestibule.
 I killed at least a dozen mosquitoes before deeming it safe to remove my head net and write my diary before reading some of my book.
 We were now far enough north for it to be light throughout the night.
 I had my ear plugs in to deaden the sound of the mosquitoes and my tube scarf rolled up and wrapped around my eyes as a blindfold.